Italian Pronunciation

 The Italian sounds represented by these spellings don't exist in English.
 Italian gn makes a sound approximately like the ny in the English word canyon, but not exactly.
 To come closer to the Italian sound, the tip of your tongue should touch the back of your bottom teeth.

-Similarly, Italian gl makes a sound sort of like the sounds in the middle of the word "million", but not quite the same.
+When Italian gl is followed by an i (but not when followed by other vowels) it makes a sound sort of like the sounds in the middle of the word "million", but not quite the same.
 To come closer to the correct Italian sound, the tip of the tongue should touch the back of the bottom teeth.

-Both of these sounds are pronounced as if doubled.
+Both gn and gl should be pronounced as if doubled.

 References